 - Connect to a Wi-Fi network.

-- Head to your Settings app, then select your name, then tap iCloud.
+- Head to your Settings app, select your name, and tap iCloud.

 - Scroll down and tap iCloud Backup > Back Up Now.